Why Christians Don’t ‘Need’ to Ask For Forgiveness

 Then verse 9 offers the solution to unbelievers as it shares the gospel.
 And if anyone rejects verse 9, then verse 10 is the result.

 Verse 10: If we say that we have not sinned, we make Him a liar and His word is NOT in us.

 Who says they have NOT sinned?
 Unbelievers.
 Who is His word not in?
 Unbelievers.
 1 Cor 3:16 tells us the “Spirit of God lives in us”.
 So which is it?
 The fact is the truth is in believers, and 1 John 1:8,10 describes people without the truth in them.

 Yes, do repent from sins.
 Yes, do feel sorry about them and share your remorse with God.
 But more than anything know that when Jesus died on that cross it was everything the believer will ever need.
-Past, present, and future sins completely forgiven.
-Big and small sins remembered no more.
-Few or many sins removed from the record books.
+Past, present, and future sins are completely forgiven.
+Big and small sins are remembered no more.
+Few and many sins were removed from the record books.
 Why?
 Because what the law could not do, God did!